nholthaus/gtest-runner/README.md

 sudo apt-get install gtest-runner
 ```

+Of course, you can also [build gtest-runner from source](BUILD.md#ubuntu-16.04-xenial-build).

 ## Other Linux Distributions

 Please see the instructions on [how to build gtest-runner from source](#build-instructions).

 # Build Instructions

-See the [Build Instructions wiki page](https://github.com/nholthaus/gtest-runner/wiki/Build-Instructions) for information on how to build gtest-runner from source on your platform.
+See the [Build Instructions](BUILD.md) for information on how to build gtest-runner from source on your platform.